otorrillas/utils/README.md

 - `prune`: removes already merged branches and remotely removed branches
 - `rebase-all`: rebases all defined branches in line `#1` against `master`
 - `rename`: renames a branch from `$1` to `$2` argument (including remotely)

-## codemods

-`jscodeshift` codemods to help with migrations and code refactors:

-- `relativePaths`: remove relative paths for specified aliases